Actually let’s go with UBER-calibration…

 That’s it really.

-As you get better and better in the game, one of the biggest changes is how quickly you cut out negative thought patterns.
+As you get more success in life, one of the biggest changes is how quickly you cut out negative thought patterns.

 They don’t even become patterns, before the thought fully arises, you’ve already shunted it, and turned it on it’s head.